 What causes it?
 Milk that is not fully emptying the milk duct.

 What causes it?
-Your lovely genes or if you have had breast surgery sometimes nipple shape can be affected.
+Genetics or if you have had breast surgery sometimes nipple shape can be affected.

 What to do?
-Call your provider for medication.
-Manage the pain.
-Most likely baby will also need medication because it is likely they have thrush in their mouth.
+Call your provider for medication, such All Purpose Nipple Ointment and possibly oral antifungals.
+Manage the pain with OTC medications.
+Your baby will also need medication because it is likely they have thrush in their mouth from contact.
+If you are pumping, make sure to sterilize your pump parts, bottles, haakaa, etc.

-Products: Cooling pads: same as heating pads above because you want it to cover the nipple
+Products: We love the Silverette nursing cups with natural antimicrobial/anti-fungal properties to help heal cracked, scabbed nipples.
+Cooling pads: same as heating pads above because you want it to cover the nipple.

 Have more questions?
 Schedule a text or video chat consult with Kate, Lauren or Natalie (NICU RNs) and they can help answer any questions that you have!